Standards for Transactions

 - Standards for electronic funds transfer and electronic health care claims attachments

-The ACA also created a new requirement for health plans to certify their compliance with the adopted standards and operating rules.
-It also established a new set of penalties that could be imposed on health plans for failure to comply or to certify their compliance.
+These provisions also created a new requirement for health plans to certify their compliance with the adopted standards and operating rules.
+They also established a new set of penalties that could be imposed on health plans for failure to comply or to certify their compliance.

-Enforcement of the Administrative Simplification provisions under HIPAA and ACA falls under HHS and is carried out by the Division of National Standards (DNS) at CMS.
-Information about enforcement, compliance, and complaints can be found in that section of this website.
+Enforcement of the Administrative Simplification provisions under HIPAA and subsequent legislation falls under HHS and is carried out by the National Standards Group (NSG) at CMS.
+Information about enforcement, compliance, and complaints can be found in the section of this website.